nnmer/azure-iot-device-docker/README.md

 - docker-ce
 - nodejs runtime

-## Run Steps
+## Leaf device -> IoT Hub register with DPS and X.509

 **Note**
-If you are using **not** a global azure then change the file run-provision-devices.sh at string
+If you are using **not** a global azure then change the file run-leaf-device-dps.sh at string
 ```
 - PROVISIONING_HOST=global.azure-devices-provisioning.net
 ```